-- These cunning plants have been known to dine, not only on insects, but arachnids, mollusks, worms, small fish, amphibians, reptiles, rodents, and even birds as well!
+- These cunning plants have been known to dine, not only on insects, but arachnids, mollusks, worms, and small fish.
+Even amphibians, reptiles, rodents, and birds sometimes fall prey to them.

 - Carnivorous plants attract, catch and digest animal prey.
 Some of the well-known varieties include the venus fly trap, sundew, pitcher plant, butterwort, and bladderwort – all of which can be found in the United States, as well as elsewhere in boggy wetlands throughout the world.

 - First, they attract unsuspecting victims with such deceptive methods as colorful leaves, enticing scents and sweet nectars.

 - Next, they trap the victims with a variety of grisly methods including sticky hairs, greasy or strategically cupped leaves, sharp thorns, or leaves that snap shut like a bear trap.

 - The Bladderwort – an aquatic carnivorous plant that floats in ponds, has a spring-loaded trap door that sucks in its prey at one of the fastest speeds in the plant kingdom.
 As a final blow, they digest their prey.
 Many of them use enzymes (similar to those found in our own stomachs) to penetrate the exoskeletons of their prey (and thus turn their insides to goo), while others, such as the ominously named Cobra Lily,have accomplices such as midge larvae and mites that assist in breaking down the insects’ hard exteriors.

 - There are over 450 different species of carnivorous plants on every continent, with the exception of Antarctica.
 Many live in swampy bogs, others are epiphytes, and a few are aquatic, like the Bladderwort.